open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 The Open Ephys GUI's plugin architecture allows it to be expanded with external modules (plugins) that can be developed independently of the main application.
 This is the primary way which we encourage users to add new functionality to the GUI.

 This tutorial will guide you through the steps of making a plugin from scratch by creating a "TTL Event Generator" plugin. :code:`TTL` events are one of three types of events that are supported by the GUI (along with :code:`TEXT` and :code:`BINARY` events).
 TTL events represent ON/OFF transitions that are traditionally associated with "Transistor-Transitor Logic" circuits.
 Within the GUI, TTL events are more general, and can also be generated in software.
 This plugin will add TTL events to a data stream, either at a specified frequency, or whenever a trigger button is pressed.
+Each TTL channel can change the state of up to 65536 (2^16) "bits," but for simplicity our plugin will only use the first 8 bits.

 Along with explaining how to configure the plugin and set up the main :code:`process()` method, this tutorial will demonstrate how to create UI components for the plugin using the underlying `JUCE API <https://juce.com/>`__.
 These instructions assume you have already compiled the main application from source.
 If not, you should start by following the instructions on :ref:`this page <compilingthegui>`.